aceeric/ociregistry/README.md

 - [Kubernetes Considerations](#kubernetes-considerations)
 - [Administrative REST API](#administrative-rest-api)

-## Main Branch Changes April 2025
+## 1.8.0 Changes April 2025

-The main branch implements substantial changes from prior releases.
-I am still testing and will soon tag with a new release.
+Version 1.8.0 implements substantial changes from the prior release.
 The changes are:

 1. Implemented a CLI using [urfave/cli](https://github.com/urfave/cli), so the command line structure is completely new.
 2. The server supports background cache pruning (while the server is running) and improves command line pruning of the file system (when the server isn't running).